started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 Canadian DRIPs and SPPs, to share my personal strategies and experiences about

-this form of low-cost investing.
+this form of low-cost investing (before the invention of ETFs).
 I also started writing articles regularly for a

 local personal financial planning magazine called Canadian MoneySaver and met

 many great people at their onshore and offshore conferences.